Here we’ll show you six interactive presentation ideas for students that will help you improve their retention and attention span!

 - Interactive Whiteboards: Create, share, and make visually appealing frameworks with students.
 Online whiteboards let you do everything that you would normally do in a live classroom.

-- Interactive Video Software: Seamlessly create video lessons from existing videos on the internet or from scratch.
-Some edtech video software also lets your students respond with their own videos.
+- Interactive Video Software: Seamlessly create lessons from existing videos on the internet or scratch.
+Some edtech video software also lets your students respond with their videos.

 💡 Need more tools?
 Check out 20 digital classroom tools to help you craft engaging and exceptional lessons.

 You’ve done your research and prepared excellent learning materials for your students, went over the topics to teach in a day, over and over again to perfection.
 Add a little sprinkle of “interactive activities” to the recipe, and you are all in to make the classroom experience memorable and engaging for your students.